-There are approximately 17 sites and 70 parcels located along the Valley Parkway arterial that meet the very restrictive eligible site selection criteria including parcel size, land to improvement ratio, minimum residential potential yields, and existing structures more than 3031 years old.
+There are approximately 17 sites and 70 parcels located along the Valley Parkway arterial that meet the very restrictive eligible site selection criteria including parcel size, land to improvement ratio, minimum residential potential yields, and existing structures more than 30_31-years old.

 The proposed sites east of North Ash Street include typical strip commercial centers on larger lots (five plus acres).
-These sites have large, underutilized parking lots between the street and older onestory buildings, and some free-standing buildings often used for banks and restaurants, with little evidence of renovation or refurbishment.
+These sites have large_underutilized parking lots between the street and older one-story buildings, and some free-standing buildings often used for banks and restaurants, with little evidence of renovation or refurbishment.
 Uses include discount stores and small local independent shops.
 Sites that abut the Escondido Creek appear to have less activity and vitality than other commercial sites that are not isolated from the adjacent and surrounding communities.
 These sites are ripe for redevelopment with the addition of infill within the underutilized parking areas or in conjunction with the replacement of one or more of the strip or free-standing buildings with residential and mixed-use buildings.
 The continuing decline in demand for retail space and the increasing demand and extremely strong housing market make redevelopment of these sites likely during the next eight-year planning period.
 These sites exhibit the characteristics of similar sites in the area that have or are currently undergoing redevelopment.

 The Valley Parkway area west of North Ash Street includes considerably older (1920s to 1960s), almost exclusively small one-story individual commercial buildings and small multi-tenant buildings on small lots.
 Sites include individual driveways and reflect a 50-foot-wide lot pattern of lots.
 These small lots exhibit the characteristics of other sites consolidated for new redevelopment sites.
 The area includes some older single-family homes.
-Uses include a mix of local service uses such as nail salons, pawn shops, small local fast food, and older medical and professional offices in small stand-alone buildings or signs of any rehabilitation, capital investment, or renovation.
+Uses include a mix of local service uses such as nail salons, pawn shops, small local fast food, and older medical and professional offices in small standalone buildings.
+Many of the buildings are in poor condition and lack maintenance.
+There are few new buildings or signs of any rehabilitation, capital investment, or renovation.
 Many buildings are vacant.
 The existing weak market and continuing decline in demand for these retail spaces and the increasing demand and extremely strong housing market make redevelopment of these sites likely during the next eight-year planning period.
 These sites exhibit the characteristics of similar sites in the area that have or are currently undergoing redevelopment.